Be a Champion. Fundraise for Kessler Foundation.

 Support Kessler Foundation wherever you are, at your own time, and turn your passion into positive change in the lives of people with disabilities.

-Celebrate Invite your friends and family to fundraise for Kessler Foundation in lieu of receiving gifts for a birthday, wedding, anniversary, graduation, or any special occasion!
+Celebrate: Invite your friends and family to give to Kessler Foundation in lieu of receiving gifts for a birthday, wedding, anniversary, graduation, or any special occasion.

-Honor Create a fundraiser to honor someone you love or for an awareness month or day that matters to you.
+Build Awareness: Create a fundraiser for an awareness month or day that matters to you.

 Make an Impact

 With support from donors like you and your friends and family, Kessler Foundation funds groundbreaking rehabilitation research and innovative employment initiatives to provide access to job opportunities.

 When you become a champion for people with disabilities, the impact is profound.
 People with paralysis stand and walk for the first time.
 Stroke survivors drive again.
 People with multiple sclerosis and traumatic brain injury improve their ability to learn and remember.
 Jobseekers with disabilities find satisfying employment and become self-sufficient.

 See what others are doing to change lives for people with disabilities.